Language Support Groups

 - Reading at word and text level

-Available for students in Years 1, 2 and 3, TSH’s Language Support Group adopts an evidence-based, synthetic phonics approach to teaching reading and spelling – essential for struggling readers.
+Available for students in years 1,2 and 3, TSH’s Language Support Group adopts an evidence-based synthetic phonics approach to teaching reading and spelling and targets oral language development.

 Class sizes are capped at 6 and children work in small groups of 3 with a Specialist Teacher or Speech Pathologist and Education Assistant.

-Our Language Support Group teachers are certified Sounds~Write practitioners.
+Our Language Support Group Instructors are Sounds~Write and Talk for Writing certified practitioners.

 Session days and times

-TSH’s Language Support Groups runs for blocks of 9 to 10 weeks (dependent on the school term).
+TSH’s Language Support Groups run for blocks of 9 or 10 weeks (in line with school terms).
 The weekly sessions are 2 hours.
-Please contact TSH for current days and session times.
+Please contact TSH for current days and sessions times.

 How to enrol your child